-Take your location into consideration when starting a conversation.
+Take your location and audience into consideration when starting a conversation.
 You wouldn’t necessarily ask a coworker the same type of question you would ask someone you meet at a friend’s party.
 If you have any desire to get ahead at work, remember that you only have one chance to make a first impression.

 - ”How long have you worked here?”